dina-econ-data/hospital-readmission-analysis/README.md

 These variables are well represented on the second axis, as confirmed by their cos² values.

 _The retained principal components are used as input for hierarchical clustering (CAH) and k-means clustering to identify patient profiles associated with hospital readmission patterns._

+## Clustering (k-means)

+After reducing the dimensionality of the dataset using PCA (5 retained components), k-means clustering was applied on the individuals coordinates in the PCA space.

+A partition into **4 clusters** was selected, based on interpretability and stability considerations.

+The resulting clusters are well balanced and reveal distinct patient profiles.